Handcrafts and folk art in Puebla: Pottery

-Glazed, double-fired pottery called mayolica was introduce to Mexico from Spain between 1550 and 1585, and was produced in various areas during the colonial period.
+Glazed, double-fired pottery called mayolica was introduced to Mexico from Spain between 1550 and 1585, and was produced in various areas during the colonial period.
 However, only in Puebla has it been made continuously to the present.

 The best known pottery of this type is called Talavera, named after the white background ceramics of Talavera de la Reina, Spain, which it sought to imitate.
 Like its namesake, Puebla Talavera is characterized by a white background, achieved with tin salts, and mostly blue decorative features using cobalt salts.
 It has been used to make vases, china, sculpted figures, and tiles.
 White with blue only as decoration is the most traditional but there are other colors that are accepted as well.
 The blue decoration of Puebla Talavera is both from east and west.
 Glazed ceramic was invented in Asia and came to Mexico via Europe, specifically Spain.
 However, there is also direct Asian influence on the work because of the Oriental goods that came to the country on the Manila Galleon.
 The use of talavera and other tiles also distinguishes Puebla architecture, being found on facades of major buildings all over the state.

 A number of other communities have lesser-known pottery traditions.
 The best known of these is that of Izúcar de Matamoros, whose main product are a traditional sculpted work called a tree of life.
 These are distinctly decorated from the better-known trees of Metepec, State of Mexico.
 The best known artisan of this tradition is Alfonso Castillo Orta, who won the National Prize of Arts and Sciences in folk art in 1996.
 The family continues to make the trees and other figures such as those of La Catrina, those for nativity scenes, Frida Kahlo, and more.
 The Castillo family’s work has garnered awards both in Mexico and abroad, and are found in noted collections such as that of the royal family of Spain.